 - Unlike tiny Singapore, which also uses a currency basket, when China decides to tinker with the value of its currency vis-à-vis others, it will be felt around the world.

 - In a position facing a specified or implied subject: he was there vis-à-vis with Miss ArundelMore example sentences

 - They again advance, and top lady is then left with vis-à-vis gentleman, her partner retiring.

 - But then it came to the point when I had the position right in front of the net with Brad vis-à-vis.

 noun (plural same)Back to top

-- 1A person or group occupying a corresponding position to that of another in a different sphere; a counterpart: his admiration for the US armed services extends to their vis-à-vis, the Russian militaryMore example sentences
+- 1A person or group occupying a corresponding position to that of another person or group in a different area or domain; a counterpart: his admiration for the US armed services extends to their vis-à-vis, the Russian militaryMore example sentences

 - As her vis-à-vis Alfred J. Morganthal, Peter Gerety exudes enough jovial impishness to make imperfect singing easily forgivable.